 Bounty Peak (6,810’) lies at the very head of the East Fork of the Eklutna River and the ridgeline that makes up the peak forms the boundary between the Eklutna drainage, where water flows into Eklutna Lake / Eklutna River, and the Whiteout Glacier basin where water drains directly into the Knik.
 The peak is just barely discernable from Eklutna Lake and for the most part hidden until you gain the upper reaches of the East Fork, or can spy it from surrounding peaks on the Eklutna Glacier.

 Historically the peak hasn’t seen much activity.
 The first ascent was accessed from the Eklutna Glacier via the West Ridge.
 The only other known route, the East Ridge was climbed 20 years later in July 1989.
-The magnificent North Couloir has attracted a lot of attention over the years, but there have been no recorded ascents and there is a chance it is still unclimbed.
+The magnificent North Couloir saw its first recorded ascent in March 2021.

 The lack of attention is probably due to the difficult approach and the fact that larger 7000’+ peaks like Baleful and Troublesome overshadow the peak.
 Regardless, it’s a beautiful peak and the ridgeline separating the Eklutna and Whiteout drainages makes for a stunning contrast between the lushness of the East Fork and the jumbled cascading ice that is the Whiteout Glacier.